shocknet/chargedMail/README.md

 For emails you wish to receive the paywall challenge, create a filter to add the `Unpaid` label to them, and archive them away from your inbox.
 Also, create the label `Paid`, which will be applied once the paywall is satisfied, as well as `Inbox`, `Unread` and `Starred`.

 ### Run
-`npm start`, then connect to the web panel at http://localhost:8254/ to define your outgoing message, cost and initialize the service.
+`npm start`, then connect to the web panel at http://localhost:8254/ to define your outgoing message, cost, and initialize the service.